 This is an excellent time to be in the lawn care and landscaping business.
 As a lawn care expert, you know how important your work is to the community.
 Your services are needed for corporate exteriors, public parks, and private homes.

 A major issue lawn care providers face when deciding on the insurance coverage needed is that no two companies do exactly the same type of work.
 Some may do snow removal in the winter.
 Some may do tree removal and arbor work.
 Some may do hardscape or serious groundwork.

 No matter what your lawn care business focuses on, it is important to review any types of work accepted when considering lawn care business insurance.
 This leads to the crucial point of lawn care business insurance, using a licensed insurance professional every step of the way in designing your lawn care insurance package.

 Whether you’re just starting a new venture, or your existing lawn care business is kicking into high gear, liability insurance for landscapers can help protect your business.

 Having a working knowledge of some types of insurance policies that are commonly needed in landscaping or lawn care businesses might help you understand your insurance agent’s questions, and may also assist you in taking a proactive role in guiding your business’s future.

 Who Needs Landscaping Insurance?

-Landscaping is such a broad term that it is important to have an insurance policy that will cover your business for the specific services YOUR business is providing.
+It is important to have an insurance policy that will cover your small business for the specific services you provide.

 Here are examples of services you may provide: